psic4t/qcard/README.md

 # qcard

-qcard is a quick addressbook application for CardDAV servers written in Go.
+qcard is a CLI addressbook application for CardDAV servers written in Go.
 In contrast to other tools it does not cache anything.
 It can fetch multiple servers / addressbooks in parallel which makes it quite fast.